 The crankset requires a ratchet or socket wrench and spanner for the pedals.
 It can be a bit confusing as on one side you will need to tighten them in an anti-clockwise direction.
 Wheels usually slip in easily and are tightened with a quick-release skewer or simple nut and bolt.

 Once assembled, take the bike for a careful ride around your garden or on the sidewalk to ensure everything is in place.
 You’ll likely have to do some adjustments and tightening until everything is fitted correctly.

 Be sure to check the terms of your warranty and test the bike fully in the days after receiving it.
 Often you’ll only have 7 days to return the bike if you are unhappy with it, although some warranties have a 30-day return period.

 Register Your Bike

-In order to receive a full warranty on frame and components, make sure to register your bike as soon as possible.
+In order to receive a full warranty on the frame and components, make sure to register your bike as soon as possible.
 Even though you did not buy it from the store – the warranty aspect stays the same.